fieldtrip/website/example/difference_erf.md

 ## Applied to the experimental data

 In this experiment, MEG was recorded during stimulation of the affected/painfull hand prior to, and after application of a pain blocker.
 These correspond to the conditions A and B as explained above.
-First the MEG topography of the M24 event-related field is given for both conditions seperately.
+First the MEG topography of the M24 event-related field is given for both conditions separately.

 {% include image src="/assets/img/example/difference_erf/difference_erf_pain.png" %}